tcas2162/odin-recipes/README.md

 # odin-recipes
-This is my first HTML project with The Odin Project
+This is my first HTML project with The Odin Project.